Author: Dr. Jean-Paul Rodrigue

 - Transportation demand.
 It considers the demand for transport services as well as the modes used to support movements.
 Once this demand is realized, it becomes an interaction that flows through a transport network.
 Transport geography must evaluate the factors affecting its derived demand function.

-The analysis of these concepts within transport geography relies on methodologies often developed by other disciplines such as economics, mathematics, planning, and demography.
+Analyzing these concepts within transport geography relies on methodologies often developed by other disciplines, such as economics, mathematics, planning, and demography.
 For instance, the spatial structure of transportation networks can be analyzed with graph theory, which was initially developed for mathematics.
 Further, many models developed to analyze movements, such as the gravity model, were borrowed from physical sciences.
 Multidisciplinarity is consequently an important attribute of transport geography, as in geography in general, as each discipline provides a different dimension to transport geography.
 Transport geography must be systematic as one element of the transport system is linked with numerous others; transport systems are complex systems.

 Consequently, transport systems have a footprint and support the relationships between locations on an increasingly global scale.
 Over this, transport geography provides a multidisciplinary perspective to understand the complexity of transportation and how space supports and hinders mobility.